xczhou-astro/galaxyEmulator/README.md

 ```
 `config.ini`, `config_CSST.ini` and `config_JWST.ini` will be created in `workspace` directory.
 Please freely edit them as wish.

-if `surveys` are not specified, only data cube files will be saved, and postprocessing will not be performed.
+if `surveys` are not specified, `postPostprocessing` will be set as False.
+However, for consistency, `PostProcess` class must be initialized, and only data cube files will be saved.

 Note:
 Currently, we only upload throughputs and PSFs for CSST, and other surveys will be added later.
 (Nov.
 14, 2024)